 Sun goes down as we are back to our hotel in Imerovigli.

-Have you been in Santorini or heard of this Greek island?
+Have you been in Thira Greece or heard of this Greek island?
 If so, please share your opinion.
+Check our other posts for Santorini from here.